What To Expect During Mediation

 maps Case Management Staff

-maps Case Managers have a combined decades worth of experience, having convened over 50,000 alternative dispute resolution matters ranging from two-party personal injury to multi-party class action.
+maps Case Managers have a combined decades of experience, having convened over 55,000 alternative dispute resolution matters ranging from two-party personal injury to multi-party class action.
 Your Case Manager will guide you, your staff, or outside professionals through the process.

 Agreement of Parties

-A Case Manager will contact the parties for agreement.
 By agreeing to mediate, parties agree to negotiate, in good faith, to attempt to settle their differences.
-Neither maps nor the Mediator has the power or authority to compel the parties to settle, or even to continue negotiating.
-Parties to a claim or dispute meet with an impartial person, the Mediator, to reach a mutually acceptable agreement.
+Neither maps nor the Mediator has the power or authority to compel the parties to settle.

-Most States and those signatory to the Uniform Mediation Act recognize that in order to provoke open and frank settlement discussions, all communications and records made during, before, and/or after mediation are not subject to disclosure and may not be used as evidence in any judicial or administrative proceeding.
+In order to facilitate open and frank settlement discussions, all communications and records made in connection with mediation are protected from disclosure and may not be used as evidence in any judicial or administrative proceeding.

 Additionally, the Mediator is not subject to subpoena and cannot be required to make disclosure through discovery or testimony at trial, except in very limited circumstances.